aaronbloomfield/ccc/hws/dex/index.md

 The next section describes a way to "turn off" the functionality of the `onERC20Received()` function.

-Lastly, you will need to send me 10.0 of your TC.
+Lastly, you will need to send me 10.0 of your TCC.
 But do this from the final deployment -- we remind you about that below.

 ### Background